gjpstrain/size_opacity_and_scatterplots/README.md

  - `data`: folder containing collected, anonymized data
  - `size-opacity.bib` for referencing
  - `acmart.cls`: LaTeX class file required for building manuscript
- - `ACM-Reference-Format.bst`: reference formats needed for latex compilation
+ - `ACM-Reference-Format.bst`: reference format needed for latex compilation
  - `_extensions`: templates etc required for quarto to correctly render manuscript

-Knitting the manuscript may take some time depending on the performance of your computer.
+Knitting the manuscript may take some time depending on the performance of your computer, especially if models are being re-built.

 ### Other Files

  - `item_preparation`: folder containing scripts to generate all experimental items, practice items, and visual masks
+ - `floor_testing_plots`: contains plots that were used to visualise the opacity floor for experimental items
+ - `chi24-238.zip`: the source files submitted - a barebones way to produce the paper

 ## Experiment Code and Materials